studentkittens/lncs-pandoc/paper.md

 - *Portability*: Docker strives to support most popular operating system.
   Since development started on Linux, it is still the best supported platform.
-  Other platforms currently still use *true* hardware virtualization to run a linux container or will need to use it when the host kernel is not compatible (e.g. when running a Linux container on Windows or vice versa).
+  Other platforms currently still use *true* hardware virtualization to run a Linux container or will need to use it when the host kernel is not compatible (e.g. when running a Linux container on Windows or vice versa).
   This is the main reason why ``Docker`` is not an competitor to tools like *VirtualBox* or *VMWare*, rather an alternative or extension.